Ephemerality: Ephemeral objects

 Literature is ephemeral, including definitions and "all printed texts".
 Ephemeral was first used colloquially in reference to printed matters.
 By 1750, an "expansion of all kinds of ephemeral print" had occurred.
 Hazlitt contended that such ephemerality was the result of widespread aestheticism, thus the creations were subject to being abruptly disregarded due to the cascading "gaze of fashion".
 Wallace Stevens adjusted his poetic standards due to a "perception of ephemerality" that living in New York City instigated.
 Art Spiegelman asserted that the format of comics, even during degradation, defies ephemerality, although they have been deemed as such.
 Women's writing, the likes of diaries and political pamphlets, have amassed a status as long being ephemeral, acknowledged by some affected in the then-present.
 The ubiquity of digital media has spurred the opinion that print material is comparatively less ephemeral.
 Elisa New and Anna Akhmatova varyingly opined that poetry is a means of repealing mortal ephemerality, with Akhamatova invoking the aphorism ars longa, vita brevis ("skillfulness takes time and life is short").

 Ephemeral objects chiefly disappear; when preserved it is often knowingly, having been "rescued from ephemerality", though this practice is still fraught with uncertainty and an object's ephemerality may only be suspended, thus still capable of being transitory.
 The legacy of ephemerality often manifests as "traces, glimmers, residues, and specks of things".
-Literature may contest, document or approximate ephemerality although the immateral nature means that there can only be an approximation: "In other words, there must always be an ephemeral beyond the ephemeral".
+Literature may contest, document or approximate ephemerality although the immaterial nature means that there can only be an approximation: "In other words, there must always be an ephemeral beyond the ephemeral".
 Film has been used to document and combat ephemeral aspects of human development.
 Digital media's encompassing archival process means that information of varying importance can either be affixed or ephemeral, the former seen as the more generally common outcome.
 Digital personas, on account of precariousness and whim, can be entirely ephemeral, without any record.
 Grey literature has prove particularly vulnerable to the internet's ephemerality.

 Ephemeral acquired its common meaning of short-living in the mid-19th century and has connotations of passing time, fragility, change, disappearance, transformation, and the "philosophically ultimate vision of our own existence".
 Sarah Kofman questioned if "the beauty that conceals the evanescent nature of all things were itself ephemeral".
 Rather than melancholic, Sigmund Freud and Walter Pater viewed ephemerality as valuable; awareness and acceptance were to Freud commendable.